Board of Directors

 Southwest Region

-Nancy has been a member of Florida SEE for for almost 25 years.
-She serves as the Tourism Development Manager for the Lee County Visitor & Convention Bureau in Fort Myers.
-Previously, she worked as a parks & recreation professional developing and managing outdoor recreation programs and facilities in Lee County, FL and Monmouth County, NJ.
-She has a degree in Parks & Recreation Resource Management, is certified as an Outdoor Leader by the Wilderness Education Association as a Florida Master Naturalist, and as an AHLEI Guest Service Professional.
-She also serves on the board of directors for the American Shore & Beach Preservation Association, and Barrier Island Parks Society/Friends of Cayo Costa State Park.
+Nancy has been a member of Florida SEE for almost 25 years.
+She is the Tourism Development Manager for the Lee County Visitor & Convention Bureau in Fort Myers.
+Previously, she worked as a parks & recreation professional developing and managing outdoor recreation programs and facilities in Lee County, FL, and Monmouth County, NJ.
+She has a degree in Parks & Recreation Resource Management, is certified as an Outdoor Leader by the Wilderness Education Association, is a Florida Master Naturalist, and is an AHLEI Guest Service Professional.
+She also serves on the board of directors for the American Shore & Beach Preservation Association and Barrier Island Parks Society/Friends of Cayo Costa State Park.

 Dr. Carolin Lusby